typescript-cheatsheets/react/docs/basic/setup.md

 - [Basarat's guide](https://github.com/basarat/typescript-react/tree/master/01%20bootstrap) for **manual setup** of React + TypeScript + Webpack + Babel
 - In particular, make sure that you have `@types/react` and `@types/react-dom` installed ([Read more about the DefinitelyTyped project if you are unfamiliar](https://definitelytyped.org/))
-- There are also many React + TypeScript boilerplates, please see [our Resources list below](https://github.com/typescript-cheatsheets/react-typescript-cheatsheet#recommended-react--typescript-codebases-to-learn-from).
+- There are also many React + TypeScript boilerplates, please see [our Other Resources list](https://react-typescript-cheatsheet.netlify.app/docs/basic/recommended/resources/).

 ## Import React